Cost-oblivious storage reallocation: Introduction

 \subheading{Cost-oblivious storage reallocation} An algorithm for storage reallocation must contend with the tradeoff between storage footprint size and the amount (and cost) of reallocation.
 It should come as no surprise that a storage reallocator that is designed for main memory is unlikely to work well if the objects are allocated on a rotating device instead---and vice versa.
 This is because the cost model depends on where the objects are stored.

 The question is therefore how to model the cost of reallocating memory objects.
-Faithful cost models are hard to come by because the memory hierarchy has a hard-to-quantify impact on run time.
-In RAM, moving an object is roughly proportional to $w$, the object size.
+Faithful cost models are hard to come by, in part because the memory hierarchy has a hard-to-quantify impact on run time.
+In RAM, moving an object is roughly proportional to the object size.
 On disk, moving a small object may be dominated by the seek time, while moving a large object may be dominated by the disk bandwidth.
 In both cases, there are cache effects, both in memory and in storage and in their interaction.
 The performance characteristics for each aspect of memory vary by brand and model.

 Rather than model these complex interactions, this paper specifies a class of cost functions that subsumes them.
 We give universal reallocators, independent of the particulars of the reallocation cost.
-We say that a universal reallocator is \defn{cost oblivious} with respect to a class of cost functions if it is optimal or near optimal for all cost functions in that class.
-Our reallocation algorithms are cost oblivious with respect to the class of cost functions that are \defn{subadditive}, monotonically increasing functions of the object size.\footnote{A (monotonically increasing) function $f(x)$ is \defn{subadditive}, if $f(x+y)\leq f(x) +f(y)$ for any positive $x$ and $y$.
-(All monotonically increasing concave functions are subadditive.)
+We say that a universal reallocator is \defn{cost oblivious} with respect to a class of cost functions if its execution does not depend on the specific choice of cost function from the class.
+Our reallocation algorithms are cost oblivious with respect to the class of cost functions that are subadditive, monotonically increasing functions of the object size.
+(A (monotonically increasing) function $f(x)$ is \defn{subadditive}, if $f(x+y)\leq f(x) +f(y)$ for any positive $x$ and $y$.
+Note that all monotonically increasing concave functions are subadditive.)
 The restriction to subadditivity is not severe.
-While there exist corner cases where a storage system is temporarily superadditive, most mechanisms employed by operating systems, such as prefetching for latency hiding, rely on the subadditivity of costs.}
+While there exist corner cases where a storage system is temporarily superadditive, most mechanisms employed by operating systems, such as prefetching for latency hiding, rely on the subadditivity of costs.

-To summarize, in storage reallocation, there is an online sequence of insert (malloc) and delete (free) requests.
+To summarize, in storage reallocation, there is an online sequence of insert (memory allocation, i.e., function {\em malloc}) and delete (memory release, i.e., function {\em free}) requests.
 Objects are allocated to locations in an arbitrarily large array (address space).
 The cost of allocating or moving (reallocating) a size-$w$ object is some unknown (monotonically increasing) subadditive function $f(w)$.